Understanding Gu Syndrome: CIRS and Its Impact on Chronic Health Issues

 Assessing Indoor Air Quality

-Many of the most potent water-damaged building toxins and mold result from condensation and high humidity, minor moisture sources that are as stealth and hidden as the pathogens they create.
-Finding them is not an easy task, especially in a world where plumbing pipes are hidden behind walls and our homes are full of areas that we rarely see - behind walls, in attics, crawl spaces and cabinets we don’t use.
+In fact, many of the most potent water-damaged building toxins and toxin-producing molds result from condensation and high humidity, minor moisture sources that are as stealth and hidden as the pathogens they create.
+Finding them is not an easy task, especially in a world where plumbing pipes are hidden behind walls and our homes are full of areas that we rarely see - wall cavities, in attics, crawl spaces, under floor boards and within the insulation and drywall we use to construct our homes, the ideal "food" for microbial growth when combined with water.

 Find the moisture